openstack/devstack/doc/source/plugins.rst

   services using ``run_process`` as it only works with enabled services.

+  Be careful to allow users to override global-variables for customizing their environment.
+Usually it is best to provide a default value only if the variable is unset or empty; e.g. in bash syntax ``FOO=${FOO:-default}``.

 - ``plugin.sh`` - the actual plugin.
 It will be executed by devstack during it's run.
 The run order will be done in the registration order for these plugins, and will occur immediately after all in